maddran/portfolio/content/blog/nhl-pred-1/index.md

 ### Rolling Aggregate

 One hypothesis I'd like to test is that performance in the recent past (3-7 games) is far more indicative of future performance than games in the far past.
-So, let's write a funciton that produces a rolling aggregate of some of columns in the game summary.
+So, let's write a function that produces a rolling aggregate of some of columns in the game summary.

 `rolling_aggregate` takes a dataframe of game summaries and an integer `window` representing the window of games to consider in each aggregation:

-*   for certain data columns such as `'gamesPlayed', 'goalsAgainst', 'goalsFor', 'points', 'regulationAndOtWins'` etc., the aggreagtion should be a sum
+*   for certain data columns such as `'gamesPlayed', 'goalsAgainst', 'goalsFor', 'points', 'regulationAndOtWins'` etc., the aggregation should be a sum
 *   for columns such as `'goalsForPerGame', 'goalsAgainstPerGame'` etc., the aggregation should be a mean
 *   certain others can also be summed cumulatively